Expansion of Iterated Stratonovich Stochastic Integrals of Fifth, Sixth, Seventh and Eighth Multiplicities Based on Generalized Multiple Fourier Series: Introduction

-One of the most effective methods of this problem solving is the method based on generalized multiple Fourier series, which is proposed and developed by the author in a lot of publications \cite{2006}-\cite{arxiv-26b} (see Theorem 1 below).
-It is important to note that the operation of the limit transition is implemented in the method \cite{2006}-\cite{arxiv-26b} only once while the existing analogues of the method \cite{2006}-\cite{arxiv-26b} lead to iterated application of the operation of limit transition \cite{KlPl2}-\cite{KPS}, \cite{rr}.
+One of the most effective methods of this problem solving is the method based on generalized multiple Fourier series, which is proposed and developed by the author in a lot of publications \cite{2006}-\cite{arxiv-26bb} (see Theorems 1, 2 below).
+It is important to note that the operation of limit transition is implemented only once in the method \cite{2006}-\cite{arxiv-26bb}.
+At the same time the existing analogues of the method \cite{2006}-\cite{arxiv-26bb} lead to iterated application of the operation of limit transition \cite{KlPl2}-\cite{Zapad-9}, \cite{rr}.

+For example, the authors of the works \cite{KlPl2} (Sect.~5.8, pp.~202--204), \cite{KPS} (pp.~82-84), \cite{Zapad-2} (pp.~438-439), \cite{Zapad-9} (pp.~263-264) use the Wong--Zakai approximation \cite{W-Z-1}-\cite{Watanabe} (without rigorous proof) within the frames of the method \cite{Mi2} (1988) of expansion of iterated stochastic integrals based on the series expansion of the Brownian bridge process (version of the so-called Karhunen--Loeve expansion).
+See discussion in Sect.~13 of this paper for details.

-The idea of the method \cite{2006}-\cite{arxiv-26b} (see Theorem 1 below) is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ is represented as a multiple stochastic integral from the certain discontinuous non-random function of $k$ variables, defined on the hypercube $[t, T]^k$, where $[t, T]$ is an interval of integration of iterated Ito stochastic integral (\ref{ito}).
-Then, the indicated non-random function is expanded in the hypercube into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
-After a number of nontrivial transformations we come (see Theorem 1 below) to the mean-square convergening expansion of iterated Ito stochastic integral (\ref{ito}) into the multiple series in terms of products of standard Gaussian random variables.
-The coefficients of this series are the coefficients of generalized multiple Fourier series for the mentioned non-random function of several variables, which can be calculated using the explicit formula regardless of multiplicity $k$ of iterated Ito stochastic integral (\ref{ito}).
-Hereinafter, this method referred to as the method of generalized multiple Fourier series.
+The idea of the method \cite{2006}-\cite{arxiv-26bb} (see Theorems 1, 2 below) is as follows: the iterated Ito stochastic integral (\ref{ito}) of multiplicity $k$ ($k\in\mathbb{N}$) is represented as the multiple stochastic integral from the certain discontinuous nonrandom function of $k$ variables defined on the hypercube $[t, T]^k=[t, T]\times\ldots \times [t, T]$ ($k$ times), where $[t, T]$ is the interval of integration of the iterated Ito stochastic integral (\ref{ito}).
+Then, the mentioned nonrandom function is expanded in the hypercube $[t, T]^k$ into the generalized multiple Fourier series converging in the mean-square sense in the space $L_2([t,T]^k)$.
+After a number of nontrivial transformations we come (see Theorems 1, 2 below) to the mean-square convergening expansion of the iterated Ito stochastic integral (\ref{ito}) into the multiple series of products of standard Gaussian random variables.
+The coefficients of this series are the coefficients of the generalized multiple Fourier series for the mentioned nonrandom function of $k$ variables, which can be calculated using the explicit formula regardless of the multiplicity $k$ of the iterated Ito stochastic integral (\ref{ito}).
+Hereinafter, this method is referred to as the method of generalized multiple Fourier series.